how to create great lighting

 But many times, your biggest lighting problems will be solved via learning.
 Via education.
 Via growing yourself and your knowledge, and then adding in the gear that makes sense.You Can Create Amazing Awe-Inspiring Lighting:

 Today, I am a lighting designer and teacher, and have the opportunity to impact thousands of people in their lighting.
-While I began my lighting journey as a volunteer, I quickly grew myself into a lighting career and now live in Nashville, TN with my wife and young son.
+While I began my lighting journey as a volunteer, I quickly grew myself into a lighting career and now live in Nashville, TN with my family.

 You can transform your lighting, and I want to show you how.
 Let's check back in with Pete, who we heard about earlier on this page: